Unrestricted Gifts Answer the Greatest Need

 Unrestricted giving provides the Foundation with the flexibility to capitalize on unanticipated opportunities or challenges as they present themselves throughout the year.
 To be awarded a Foundation grant, the College must submit a written proposal detailing the project goals and activities, how this funding will advance NCC’s strategic plan, measurable outcomes, a timeline and a detailed budget.
 Recent examples of utilizing unrestricted gifts include:

-• Supporting a group of eight NCC culinary arts students traveling to France with their professors for academic immersion during spring break.
+- Funding for special academic opportunities.
+Recent examples include a trip for eight NCC Culinary Arts students to travel to France with their professors for academic immersion during spring break.

 As much as we try to plan ahead for the future, in a public education setting, there are many variables beyond our control.
 Budget cuts from the State of Connecticut make it virtually impossible not to reduce faculty headcount and limit the critical student support services that NCC can offer.
 Compromising on academic outcomes is not an option.
 Unrestricted private funding allows the Foundation to turn on a dime in addressing NCC student needs.